Chalet Artistic Glass and other Canadian glasshouses of its era

 When Artistic Lighting in Cornwall closed in 1979, Morris Jaslow’s partnership with Maestro Angelo Rossi also ended.
 He relocated to Montreal and resumed commerce under the Jaslow Industries Ltd. name which he had operated under since 1976.
 Primary products of his new company were decorative lighting and ornaments.

 In 1983, Jaslow once again returned to work in Ontario.
-He expanded to open Crystal Craft under the umbrella of Jaslow Industries.
+He and partner Jacob Fine opened Crystal Craft Industries.
 Crystal Craft was a small (2 ovens) glass blowing factory in the Scarborough area of Toronto.
-Roberto DeMarchi, a former Lorraine, Chalet, Rossi, and Saint Zotique glassblower was asked to join this new venture.
+Roberto DeMarchi, a former Lorraine, Chalet, Gala Glass, Rossi, and Saint Zotique glassblower was asked to join this new venture.
 Another Lorraine artist, Toan Klein, also was recruited.
-Roberto and Toan were not fated to work together because of their history with Lorraine as their work there did not overlap.
-Ironically, both had connections to Jaslow through Angelo Rossi that led them to Crystal Craft.
-This new branch of Jaslow Industries was short-lived and closed in 1984.
+Roberto and Toan were not fated to work together in Toronto because of their history with Lorraine as their work there did not overlap but ironically because both had connections to Jaslow through Angelo Rossi that led them to Crystal Craft.
+Other artists working there were Brian Ashby and Jeff Burnette.
+This new branch of Jaslow Industries was short-lived and closed circa 1983/1984.

 Canadian Art Glass Company